Start Building for Free

 Gradle JUnit test results

 If you are building a Java or Groovy based project with Gradle, test reports are automatically generated in XML format.
-CircleCI makes it easy to collect these reports.
-Add the following to the .circleci/config.yml file in your project.
+Add the following to the .circleci/config.yml file in your project to collect reports.

 steps: